ozalpozqur/altogic-auth-angular/README.md

 </section>
 ```

-## Define our login with magic link page component
+### Define our login with magic link page component

-Open `login-with-magic-link.component.ts` and paste below code block to define our register page component.
+Open `login-with-magic-link.component.ts` and paste below code block to define.

 In this component, we will use the `altogic.auth.sendMagicLinkEmail()` method of the **Altogic** client library to send the magic link to the user's email.